epsilonlabs/playground/README.md

 To run the Epsilon Playground front-end, follow the instructions provided [here](https://www.eclipse.org/epsilon/doc/articles/manage-the-epsilon-website-locally/) to clone and run Epsilon's website.

-To run the back-end locally too, you should clone this repo, run its `pom.xml` and replace the relevant `gcp.cloudfunctions.net` URLs in the front-end's `index.html` with `localhost:8080` to make the front-end call the local instances of the respective web services.
+To run the back-end locally too, you should clone this repo, run its `pom.xml` using `mvn function:run` and replace the relevant `gcp.cloudfunctions.net` URLs in the front-end's `index.html` with `localhost:8080` to make the front-end call the local instances of the respective web services.